Kings Park Stadium: Other events

+Springbok matches

+Statistics

+Statistics updated to most recent match against Ireland, 13 July 2024.

 Future

-With the construction of the new Moses Mabhida Stadium for the 2010 FIFA World Cup less than 200m away, the local government had hoped that the Sharks would have relocated.
+With the construction of the new Moses Mabhida Stadium for the 2010 FIFA World Cup less than 200m away, the local government had hoped that the Sharks would relocate.
 However, this is unlikely as they have a 50-year lease on Kings Park which runs to 2056.